kyuridenamida/atcoder-tools/README.md

 ```
 .
-├── AccountInformation.py -- Account information!
+├── AccountInformation.py -- (option) Account information!
 This file is not on the repository!
-├── AtCoderClient.py -- A beta client for cpp users.
+├── AtCoderClient.py -- A client for preparing workplace.
-├── CppCodeGenerator.py -- A beta module too.
-You can apply this code to other lang.
 ├── README.md
+├── tools
+│   └── tester.py -- tests with samples using some executable file in your directory.
+You should add
+│                     this directory to PATH environment variable, so you can use this everywhere.
+├── templates
+│   ├── cpp
+│   │     ├── cpp_code_generator.py -- You can get some hint to make other templates from this file.
+│   │     ├── template_failure.cpp
+│   │     └── template_success.cpp
+│   └── java
+│          ├── java_code_generator.py
+│          ├── template_failure.java
+│          └── template_success.java
 ├── benchmark
 │   ├── overall_test.py -- does testing with all public problems on AtCoder.
 │   ├── support_list.html -- Test result(html ver)
 │   └── support_list.md -- Test result(markdown ver)
 ├── core
-│   ├── AtCoder.py -- deals with login, getting information of a contest.
+│   ├── AtCoder.py -- deals with logging-in, getting information of a contest and submitting source code.
 │   ├── Calculator.py -- calculates a formula as string text with variables.
 │   ├── FormatAnalyzer.py -- detects the loop structures in the format using FormatTokenizer.py's result
 │   │                        and determines what type the variables are.
 │   ├── FormatPredictor.py -- gets the structured input format using FormatAnalyzer.py's result.
-│   ├── FormatTokenizer.py -- convert plain input format text into candidate tokenized formats.
+│   ├── FormatTokenizer.py -- converts a plain input format text into all possible tokenized formats.
+│   ├── TemplateEngine.py -- generates source file with given variables.
 │   └── utils.py -- Utilities
 └── etc
      └── lecture.md
 ```